 Kaffir lime fruit is a small orange-sized citrus fruit from this bush, which has a thick peel with a bumpy surface.

 They are green when raw and turn greenish-yellow when fully ripe.
 They are used to prepare pickles, sherbet, and acidifying agents in curries in Southeast Asian cooking.

 Kaffir lime leaves and fruit peel contains the essential oil citronellal which is responsible for the citrus fragrance to it.
 The other main components are limonene, nerol, and pinene.

 Kaffir lime leaves, used for fragrance in cooking, contain many notable plant-derived compounds, minerals, and vitamins that are essential for optimum health.

 Fresh leaves of makrut lime are low in calories.
 Nonetheless, they carry ample amounts of soluble and insoluble fiber that helps in the reduction of serum LDL cholesterol levels as well as in smooth bowel movements.

 Its fresh leaves and herb parts are very rich in folates.
 Folates are important in DNA synthesis and when given during the peri-conception period can help prevent neural tube defects in the baby.

-Kaffir lime leaves are an excellent source of vitamin A, carotenes and xanthin anti-oxidants.
-Consumption of natural foods rich in carotenoid compounds and vitamin A has been found to help to protect from lung and oral cavity cancers.
+Kaffir lime leaves are an excellent source of vitamin A, carotenes, and xanthin anti-oxidants.
+Consumption of natural foods rich in carotenoid compounds and vitamin A has been found to help protect from lung and oral cavity cancers.

-Kaffir lime leaves also contains a good amount of minerals like calcium, copper, iron, potassium, magnesium, manganese, zinc, and selenium.
+Kaffir lime leaves also contain a good amount of minerals like calcium, copper, iron, potassium, magnesium, manganese, zinc, and selenium.

-The leave extracts were reported to have antioxidant, anti-cancer, and anti-inflammatory activities.
+The leaf extracts were reported to have antioxidant, anti-cancer, and anti-inflammatory activities.